Former Project Coordinator and SR2S High School Coodinator

-Isa works on TransForm’s Regional Advocacy Team.
-His primary role is to engage low-income communities, elected officials, transit riders, and Bay Area residents in transportation, land use, and housing plans, projects, and policies.
-In addition to his role on Regional Advocacy, Isa also works closely with TransForm’s development team, applying for grants to secure funding for the organization.
-Before transitioning to his current role, Isa was a High School coordinator with the Safe Routes to Schools team.
+Isa worked on TransForm’s Regional Advocacy and Safe Routes to Schools teams.
+On Regional Advocacy, he worked to engage low-income communities, elected officials, transit riders, and Bay Area residents in transportation, land use, and housing plans, projects, and policies.
+Isa was also a High School coordinator with the Safe Routes to Schools team.
+He left TransForm to pursue a Master's degree in City and Regional Planning at UC Berkeley.

 Isa is passionate about addressing the fact that environmental degradation and urbanization disproportionately harm certain communities.
 Particular areas of interest include food deserts, housing inequality, climate adaptation, and indigenous methods of sustainable living.
 Prior to joining TransForm, Isa was the Environmental Justice Fellow at the Center for Environmental Health.